vicky1630/Tic-Tac-Toe/README.md

 After I got all of the planning done I had to start actually working.
 First, I took some time to see how some people approach this problems.
 I found a lot of documentation on two-player games using JavaScript and a lot of tic-tac-toe examples.
 After taking in a lot of the JavaScript information, I felt overwhelmed on where to start.
 So I decided to switch gears and work on the website layout.
 Since I drafted up the wireframe of my interface I used that as a guide.

+After a certain point I had no choice but to jump into building out the funvtionality.
+I started with the very basics of adding a letter to the board.
+Once I got that to work, I felt motivated to keep going and was able to get the tokens to switch back and forth between X and O.

 ## Wireframes and User Stories

 **Wireframe Sketch via Google Draw**